cata-m/pg_tags_on/README.md

   => [#<PgTagsOn::Tag name: "alpha", entity_id: 1>, #<PgTagsOn::Tag name: "beta", entity_id: 1>, #<PgTagsOn::Tag name: "alpha", entity_id: 2>, ... ]
 ```

 Create, update and delete methods are using, for performance reasons, Postgresql functions to manipulate the arrays, so ActiveRecord models are not instantiated.
-A frequent problem is to ensure uniqueness of the tags for a record, and this can be achieved at the database level by creating a before create/update row trigger.
+A frequent problem is to ensure uniqueness of the tags for a record, but this can be achieved at the database level by creating a before create/update row trigger.

 ```ruby
 # create